Frequently Asked Questions

 You are able to take all available graduate, undergraduate, or professional school courses (except in the Pritzker School of Medicine) for which you have the prerequisites.
 In order to take any course, you must follow a particular department’s registration policy and obtain approval.
 Undergraduate courses require advance consent from their instructor.

-The GSAL team hosts an annual seminar on exploring graduate school so students can learn about different fields of study and how to craft a successful graduate school application from program directors and admissions personnel.
+The GSAL team hosts weekly happy hours to make sure GSAL/B/RS students have regular options to meet and connect with their academic colleagues.
+GSAL also hosts an annual seminar on exploring graduate school so students can learn about different fields of study and how to craft a successful graduate school application from program directors and admissions personnel.
 Additionally, quarterly workshops, mixers, and other social events enable GSAL students to build community and learn about campus-wide resources.

 Yes, international students are allowed to apply to GSAL.
 International students are admitted on J1 student visa status and have to be enrolled in 300 credits (typically three courses) every quarter.
 Students may decide to apply for one, two, or three quarters of study at the time of admission.
 Once here, students may extend the duration of their study but must be registered as full-time students at all times to maintain their J1 visa.